malaikagalvan/IDS2024S/quiz/README.md

-This folder contains all my quizs.
+This folder contains all my quizzes.